Virtually all of us are radically changing our lives to adjust to the new realities caused by the coronavirus crisis.

 In any case, new normals don’t last forever.
 The effects of shocks fade over time and new events take precedence.
 Some new normals are reactions against the prior normals (aka the status quo).
 Consider the trajectories following the Great Depression, World War II, Great Society, the American War in Vietnam, Watergate, 9/11, and the 2008 Recession.

 This post is the first in a series about the new normal.
 It discusses what we might expect the future to look like generally.
 Another post focuses specifically on legal and dispute resolution practice, court procedures, and legal education.
 Another discusses communication, privacy, and community in the new normal.
-This discusses continuing professional education.
+This post discusses continuing professional education.

 To a significant extent, the future will be contingent on decisions we make individually and collectively.